lukakosanovicc/avio-manager/README.md

 - Accounts and log in (authorized and passenger) -> restricting some features to passengers

 # 🤝 Contributing<br>
 Contributions are welcome!
-Please open issues or submit pull requests for suggestions and improvements.
+Please open issues or submit pull requests for suggestions, improvements and ideas.